neurogt/anti-fascist-license/README.txt

 FAQ:
 1. Why this license?
     In the past few years, hatred against marginalized groups has reached a very high level.
-Because of this, the author of this license felt that it was necessary to create a license that forbids the use of the licensed work, while allowing free use and modification to those who do not partake in such violations of human rights.
+Because of this, the author of this license felt that it was necessary to create a license that forbids the use of the licensed work to those who partake in discrimination, while allowing free use and modification to those who do not partake in such violations of human rights.
 2. What can I do with this software considering that this software isn't fully open source?
     You can do anything you want with it, unless you are an entity that engages in the discrimination of members of marginalized groups.